OnroerendErfgoed/atramhasis/paper/paper.md

 [@VanDaele:2015; @deHaan:2021; @Hooft:2021] or the
 [Flanders Heritage Image Database](https://beeldbank.onroerenderfgoed.be).
 This allows users to search those systems using the provided thesauri (\autoref{fig:searchingairfields}).
-For a typical end-user the thesauri are presented as dropdown lists or [specialised widgets](https://github.com/OnroerendErfgoed/thesaurus-widget) that allow navigating the thesaurus from the top concepts along branches to the leafs.
+For a typical end-user, the thesauri are presented as dropdown lists or [specialised widgets](https://github.com/OnroerendErfgoed/thesaurus-widget) that allow navigating the thesaurus from the top concepts along branches to the leafs.
 For most transactions between internal Flanders Heritage systems and the